 On April 2, 1861, just 10 days before the first shots were fired at Fort Sumter to begin the Civil War, William died.
 He was only 47 years old and his family was still young.
 His eldest daughter Mary Rebecca was 20 and had just married Dr. Samuel H. Caldwell on Christmas Day of 1860, so she was no longer in the home.
 She would soon have her own struggles as Samuel joined the Confederate Army and served the duration of the war as a doctor, mostly under Nathan Bedford Forrest‘s command.
 William’s son Ben had just turned 18, but the other 3 children were younger than 13.
 William’s wife Mary was pregnant with his youngest son who would be born in November.
 Within the year the entire northwestern part of Tennessee would be the site of continual skirmishes between southern and northern forces, local government would cease to function, and bands of guerillas would roam the countryside.
 As a final complication, William apparently had a large number of debts and his creditors came forward to be paid.
 Over the next 5 years the courts ordered the sale of many of his properties to pay off the loans.

-It was William’s son Ben who stepped into the breach left by his father’s death.
+William’s son Ben stepped into the breach left by his father’s death.
 Without any money of his own, he tapped the good will of his father’s friends for credit and repurchased some of his father’s businesses and property in both Mansfield and Paris.
 By family legend, among other enterprises he ran cotton to the North during the war.
 Really, in the scramble to make ends meet it would be unsurprising if he secretly ran trade goods to both sides of the war.
 Tennessee and Tennesseans mentions that “his occupation was several times interrupted by the incursion of guerilla bands, who stole his goods and otherwise jeopardized this part of the country” – a not unusual story during the chaos of the Civil War.
-Over time, Ben established a cotton gin and a general store in Mansfield.
+After the war, Ben established a cotton gin and a general store in Mansfield.
 He granted a right-of-way to the railroad across his property, recognizing how beneficial it would be for him to load and unload goods right at his store.
 He acquired thousands of acres of land in Henry, Benton, Carroll, and Madison Counties in addition to prime real estate in downtown Paris where several generations of the family lived.
 Later in life he was a director of the Bank of Henry.

 A family biographer wrote, “His [Ben’s] success was due to the fact that his energy was boundless, for he often took but four or five hours sleep or rest in busy seasons, and he never allowed himself to fail to meet a financial obligation when due, thus making his credit always good.”
 The flattering quote omits the sad story that early in his struggles Ben would borrow from one of his father’s friends to pay debts due to another, which the lenders apparently all knew but tolerated because they trusted Ben would eventually pay everyone back.